harlowja/gerrit_view/README.rst

 Examples
 ########

-1. To eunmerate all reviews requests for openstack/nova which touch a file with libvirt in the name::
+1. To enumerate all reviews requests for openstack/nova which touch a file with libvirt in the name::

     $ qgerrit \